 The grand schemes seek to reinvent the system more drastically than simply increasing subsidies to publishers in the current system.
-The idea is to find a way to redirect the money that libraries pay to purchase or subscribe to monographs and instead spend this directly on covering the first-copy costs.
+The idea is to find a way to redirect the money that libraries currently pay to purchase or subscribe to monographs and instead spend this directly on covering the first-copy costs-not with funding from the author's institution but from many institutions that typically purchase such works.
 In return for this guaranteed subsidy for new titles, the publisher would be required to make their publications free to read online.